 - all key policies, systems, programs, processes, procedures and/or plans are determined and implemented throughout the organization;

-- all procedures are reviewed for adequacy, and approved/authorised prior to being used in John Menzies plc and subsidiary businesses;
+- all procedures are reviewed for adequacy, and approved/authorised prior to being used in Menzies Aviation Limited and subsidiary businesses;

 - consistency in the use of terminology.

-The requirements outlined within this section are mandatory for all areas of John Menzies plc and its subsidiaries, and are to be applied as a framework for the maintenance and control of all company documentation.
+The requirements outlined within this section are mandatory for all areas of Menzies Aviation Limited and its subsidiaries, and are to be applied as a framework for the maintenance and control of all company documentation.

 All key company policies, procedures, forms and templates shall be published on the intranet and accessible to the appropriate personnel.
 These processes will enable personnel to carry out their duties in conformance with applicable regulations, laws, rules, standards and requirements.